iAnonymous3000/Pr0f3ss0r-1nc0gn1t0/content/blog/security/secureblue.md

 secureblue welcomes contributions and community involvement:

-- **Contributing**: Review the [Contributing Documentation](https://github.com/secureblue/secureblue/blob/live/docs/CONTRIBUTING.md) to understand how to contribute effectively.
+- **Contributing**: Start with the [secureblue repository](https://github.com/secureblue/secureblue/) and its [documentation](https://github.com/secureblue/secureblue/blob/live/docs/README.md) for current build and contribution context.

 - **Code of Conduct**: Adhere to the project's [Code of Conduct](https://github.com/secureblue/secureblue/blob/live/docs/CODE_OF_CONDUCT.md).

 - **Community Support**: Join discussions on the **[secureblue Discord server](https://discord.gg/DxqDExrhXW)** to collaborate with other contributors and users.

-- **Donations**: Consider supporting the project by donating.
-Details are available on the [Donate page](https://github.com/secureblue/secureblue/blob/live/docs/DONATE.md).
+- **Donations**: Consider supporting the project through [GitHub Sponsors](https://github.com/sponsors/secureblue).